Brian Dinkelman: Post-playing career

-Dinkelman became a hitting coach with the GCL Twins in 2015, and the Cedar Rapids Kernels from 2016 to 2018.
+Dinkelman became a hitting coach with the Gulf Coast League Twins in 2015, and the Cedar Rapids Kernels from 2016 to 2018.
 He managed the Kernels from 2019-2024, and was named the 2023 Minor League Manager of the Year by Baseball America.

 In January 2025, Dinkelman was named manager of the Wichita Wind Surge, the Texas League Double-A affiliate of the Minnesota Twins.

+On January 15, 2026, Dinkelman was named as the manager of the St. Paul Saints, the International League Triple-A affiliate of the Twins, after Toby Gardenhire was named major league field coordinator for the Twins.